Psychiatry 2022 curricula SSGs now live

 Specialty Specific Guidance (SSG)

-Specialty Specific Guidance detailing the evidence requirements for each speciality is available from the GMC.
+Specialty Specific Guidance detailing the evidence requirements for each specialty is available from the GMC.